Custom Home Guide · Chapter 3 of 6

 On older Burnaby lots, the tree bylaw catches more rebuilds than zoning does.
 A single protected tree near the building envelope can reshape the footprint, the drip line of another can prevent excavation in October.
 The hillside bylaw adds setback ratios tied to slope angle.
 Geotechnical investigation is mandatory on most slope lots — and the report decides foundation strategy long before the structural engineer draws a footing.

-BC Energy Step Code Step 5
+BC Energy Step Code — Step 3 + EL-4 today

 When this chapter applies